DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 import { ToDo, Toolbar } from "@dhx/trial-todolist";
 import "@dhx/trial-todolist/dist/todo.css";

-let toolbar_container, todo_container; // initialize containers for To Do List and Toolbar let todo, toolbar;
+let toolbar_container, todo_container; // containers for To Do List and Toolbar let todo, toolbar;

 onMount(() => {
-    // initialize the To Do List component todo = new ToDo(todo_container, {})
+    // initialize To Do List
+    todo = new ToDo(todo_container, {})

-    // initialize the Toolbar component
+    // initialize Toolbar
     toolbar = new Toolbar(toolbar_container, {
-        api: todo.api, // provide To Do List inner API
+        api: todo.api, // connect To Do List to Toolbar
         // other configuration properties
     })
 });

 onDestroy(() => {
-    todo.destructor(); // destruct To Do List
+    todo.destructor(); // remove To Do List
-    toolbar.destructor(); // destruct Toolbar
+    toolbar.destructor(); // remove Toolbar
 });
 </script>